mongodb/docs/source/deployment.rst

 Use the ``update-rc.d`` utility on Debian and Ubuntu and the ``chkconfig`` tool on RedHat related systems to add these scripts to the initialization process.
 Be sure to test the control script configuration.
-It is essential that the agent can be started, stopped, and restarted following a system reboot.
+It is essential that you be able to start, stop, and restart the agent following a system reboot.